 Where to Find Slow Fashion

 Looking for workwear brands that are responsibly produced and sweatshop-free?
 We have good news: We’ve already done the research so we can save you time.
 Pictured.
 Our series of posts on slow fashion can help readers find the following categories of clothing:

-- category 1: brands that are made in the U.S. — mostly small and/or independent labels and startups
+- Post #1: brands that are made in the U.S. — mostly independent labels and startups

-- category 2: bigger, mainstream brands whose workwear is entirely, mostly, or partially made in North America or Europe (plus a few more from category 1)
+- Post #2: bigger, mainstream brands whose workwear is entirely, mostly, or partially made in North America or Europe (plus a few more from category 1)

-- category 3: fair-trade-certified brands, as well as clothing without the fair trade label that’s produced more responsibly or ethically than the average brand
+- Post #3: fair-trade-certified brands, as well as clothing without the fair trade label that’s produced more responsibly or ethically than the average brand

 Quick Shopping Tips

 Do you just want to quickly and easily buy something with a Made in U.S.A. label?
 Here’s an Easy Mode: At Nordstrom, Neiman Marcus, and Last Call, just type in “Made in U.S.A.” in the search box.
 You can do the same with fair trade products.

 Don’t forget to check out other Corporette shopping guides!